Dashboard Member settings

 Open communication

-To help support staff going through menopause, employers should consider having regular conversations with their staff.
+To help support staff going through menopause, employers are encouraged to have regular conversations with their staff.
+This can help understand staff members' needs and provide the support they need to work effectively..
 This can help understand staff members’ needs and provide the support they need to work effectively.
+For large employers, documenting these communication efforts is a core part of a menopause action plan.

 Staff members should be given the opportunity to speak with someone they are comfortable with.
 Spending on the circumstances, this may be: